Satisfactory Academic Progress

 Coursework (PhD only)

-Graduate degrees are awarded for scholarship and contributions to the discipline, and are not quantified in terms of courses completed and units earned.
+Graduate degrees are awarded for scholarship and contributions to the discipline and are not quantified in terms of courses completed and units earned.
 Students take varying numbers of units, depending on their year in the program.
 During the first two to four years of graduate study, a student normally takes from eight to 12 units per quarter.
 To be considered full-time for financial aid purposes, students who have not advanced to candidacy must complete at least eight units per quarter (24 per year).
 Students who attend at least half-time but take fewer than eight units per quarter are eligible for Federal Direct Loans but not for other types of need-based financial aid.
 Once the student has advanced to candidacy, fewer than eight units per quarter are customary, depending on the kind of activity the student is engaged in.
-Students who have advanced to candidacy are considered to be enrolled full-time regardless of the number of units they are taking.
+Students who have advanced to candidacy are considered full-time regardless of the number of units they are taking.
 Occasionally, students receive an incomplete grade for one or more classes.
 Any incomplete grades must be removed within one calendar year or, if the course is not given yearly, by the end of the quarter in which the course is next offered.

 Each student must have an evaluation conference with his/her graduate advisor at least once a year.
 To maintain satisfactory academic progress, students must receive an evaluation of "satisfactory" or "more than satisfactory."
-Those who receive the evaluation "improvement is needed" will be placed on financial aid probation.
+Those who receive the evaluation "improvement is needed" will be placed on financial aid notice.
 Such students may receive financial aid for one quarter.
 They may not receive additional funding until another academic review report has been completed with a rating of satisfactory or above.
 When students apply for financial aid, the Student Financial Services will obtain the report results from the student's Graduate Program.

 Students will be viewed as making satisfactory academic progress if they meet the following conditions: